 – Eco-functioning of Narragansett Bay –

 RESULTS: Observation of historical trends in the Narragansett Bay phytoplankton community show an overall reduction in chlorophyll concentrations since the 1990s.
-A portion of this reduction is likely due to increased water clarity resulting from improved solids retention in wastewater treatment protocols, which due to increase light levels, reduces phytoplankton chlorophyll by 15-20% (e.g., they produce less in stronger light).
-A reduction in actual phytoplankton cell counts—which reflects the actual abundance of phytoplankton and not just the chlorophyll they contain—is also observed, and may be a result of reduced nutrient availability.
+A portion of this reduction is likely due to increased water clarity resulting from improved solids retention in wastewater treatment protocols, which due to increasing light levels, reduces phytoplankton chlorophyll by 15-20% (e.g., they produce less in stronger light).
+A reduction in actual phytoplankton cell counts—which reflects the actual abundance of phytoplankton and not just the chlorophyll they contain—is also observed, and maybe a result of reduced nutrient availability.

 Rhode Island Sea Grant also funded researcher Rebecca Robinson (URI ) to identify various isotopes of nitrogen, and find out if they could be used as tracers to help identify sources of nitrogen and to see if it were possible to measure impacts to primary production, based on isotopic signatures, from the initiation of tertiary wastewater treatment.

 RESULTS: Wastewater nitrogen isotopic composition increased to approximately 18% for d15N-NO3 while natural oceanic water generally is 5–6 percent.
 This discrepancy should allow for a more robust accounting of the sources of nitrogen to Narragansett Bay.
 However, higher nitrate concentrations were found in Narragansett Bay after tertiary treatment was initiated, which was not expected.
 Outside of the Providence River area, oceanic water sources of nitrogen were dominant, and so it does not appear that nitrogen reductions in upper bay sources will result in reduced primary production in the upper bay, and will likely not lead to improved hypoxic conditions.
-Internal cycling of nitrogen in the bay is more complicated than anticipated, and is confusing the ability to read nitrogen isotopic signals as originally imagined.
+Internal cycling of nitrogen in the bay is more complicated than anticipated and is confusing the ability to read nitrogen isotopic signals as originally imagined.

 – Phytoplankton as Nutrient Measures –

 Phytoplankton, the fuel for the Narragansett Bay ecosystem, is experiencing a decrease in abundance as well as a shift in the timing and length of the winter-spring bloom.
 Changing climatic conditions have been implicated as a likely cause of these changes, but there is no evidence to back the implication.
-Rhode Island Sea Grant-funded researcher Tatiana Rynearson investigated shifts in the Skeletonema phytoplankton complex, the dominant phytoplankton in Narragansett Bay, to see if the changes are linked to climate.
+Rhode Island Sea Grant funded researcher Tatiana Rynearson investigated shifts in the Skeletonema phytoplankton complex, the dominant phytoplankton in Narragansett Bay, to see if the changes are linked to climate.

 RESULTS: Rynearson developed new genetic-based, molecular level technologies for identifying the different species of Skeletonema inhabiting Narragansett Bay.
 Seven separate species have been identified, and each species appears to bloom in different parts of the year.
 The development of these new tools will allow researchers track growth patterns of each species annually, and match this to environmental conditions to determine if and how climatic conditions are influencing phytoplankton growth.